 Barely able to keep it together, they finish the instrumental conclusion.
 It sounds almost mechanica.
 They all collapse at the end, including Father John.
 As the youngsters softly sob, Father John picks up an acoustic guitar and starts in with Leonard Cohen’s ‘Hallelujah.’
 He plays strongly, roughly strumming the chords.

 That David played and it pleased the lord

 But you don’t really care for music, do you?

 Well it goes like this :

 The fourth, the fifth, the minor fall and the major lift

 © Sony/ATV Music Publishing LLC

-The boys picked up their guitars and played another long Pink Floyd intro”
+The boys pick up their guitars and play another long Pink Floyd intro”

 ‘The lunatic is on the grass.